Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 (NASA/JPL/Space Science Institute)

-False color mosaic showing possible methane lakes
+False color mosaic showing liquid methane lakes

 (NASA/JPL)